lpantano/ML_project/project.md

 ## Model

-I will train the data with random forest because it can handle all these columns, there are many rows, and it seemed to work pretty well during the course.
+I will train the data with **random forest** because it can handle all these columns, there are many rows, and it seemed to work pretty well during the course.

-I didn't understand pretty well if I had to use a testing subset to test my model, but I did it since it is a big data set.
+**cross-validation** was done subsampling the training table into two datasets:
+75% used to train the model, 25% to test the mode and to calculate the real error.

-As predictor will use only the ones from the previous figure.
-The basic information from the gadgets: roll_belt, pitch_belt, yaw_belt, roll_arm, pitch_arm, yaw_arm, roll_dumbbell, pitch_dumbbell, yaw_dumbbell, roll_forearm, pitch_forearm, yaw_forearm, classe.
+As predictor, I will use only the ones from the previous figure: the basic information from the gadgets: roll_belt, pitch_belt, yaw_belt, roll_arm, pitch_arm, yaw_arm, roll_dumbbell, pitch_dumbbell, yaw_dumbbell, roll_forearm, pitch_forearm, yaw_forearm, classe.

 I will scale the predictors since they have very different values.